civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal.md

 If you change the PayPal setting so that PayPal calculates and adds taxes, then the total amount charged by PayPal will no longer match that in CiviCRM.
 When PayPal calls back to CiviCRM saying it has received payment for $Total including taxes this doesn't match CiviCRM's $Total that excludes taxes.
 If you check your CiviCRM log file (generally under files/civicrm/ConfigAndLog/) you'll find an error similar to

-Nov 04 10:12:57 [info] Amount values dont match between database and IPN request
+Nov 04 10:12:57 [info] Amount values don't match between database and IPN request

 The solution is to turn off the PayPal Sales Tax option.

 Sales tax support is added to core in v.
 4.6, and there is a Canadian Sales Tax extension available.
-Feel free to contact Joe (dot) Murray (at) JMAConsulting (dot) biz for advice on how to create an extension for your jurisdiction if need be.# Configuring PayPal API Certificate Credentials
+Feel free to contact Joe (dot) Murray (at) JMAConsulting (dot) biz for advice on how to create an extension for your jurisdiction if need be.

+## Configuring PayPal API Certificate Credentials

-## Generating and Configuring PayPal API Certificate Credentials
+### Generating and Configuring PayPal API Certificate Credentials

 **Note that this method is not supported in CiviCRM v1.8 (and later)**